dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

   the SNS  parameters, as the SNS governance canister is still in pre-decentralization-swap mode.

-If successful, at the end of stage, we have:
+If successful, at the end of stage, we the following has changed:

 #### Table 1